Skip to main content

 Actions

 The NAIC Antifraud (D) Task Force monitors all aspects of antifraud activities.
-The task force's mission is to serve the public interest by assisting the state insurance supervisory officials, individually and collectively, to promote the public interest through the detection, monitoring and appropriate referral for investigation of insurance crime, both by and against consumers.
+The task force's mission is “to serve the public interest by assisting the state insurance supervisory officials, individually and collectively, through the detection, monitoring, and appropriate referral for the investigation of insurance crime, both by and against consumers.”

-On August 18, 2021, Delaware Commissioner and Chair of the Antifraud Task Force Trinidad Navarro announced the creation of the Improper Marketing of Health Plans Working Group.
+On August 18, 2021, Delaware Commissioner and Chair of the Antifraud Task Force Trinidad Navarro announced the creation of the Improper Marketing of Health Insurance (D) Working Group.
 The working group aims to address consumer marketing of healthcare products via methods like robocalls, search engine advertisements, and telemarketers.
-A key concern is how consumers are being marketed away from Affordable Care Act (ACA)-compliant plans to plans that do not offer the same comprehensive coverage for pre-existing conditions.
-The working group's 2022 charges include working with state and federal regulators to help monitor the improper marketing of health plans, as well as reviewing and updating any NAIC models or guidelines that address the use of lead generators for sales of health insurance products.
+A key concern is how consumers are being marketed away from plans compliant with the Affordable Care Act (ACA) to plans that do not offer the same comprehensive coverage for pre-existing conditions.
+The working group's 2024 charges include working with state and federal regulators to help monitor the improper marketing of health plans, as well as reviewing and updating any NAIC models or guidelines that address the use of lead generators for sales of health insurance products.

 The Center for Insurance Policy and Research (CIPR), in partnership with The Institutes Griffith Insurance Education Foundation, hosted a webinar on insurance fraud in August 2022.
 The topics discussed included the impact fraud has on the insurance industry, strategies for combating fraud, an overview of how regulators are tackling the issue, and the innovative ways technology and big data are being used to identify fraud.
 Guest speakers included academics, industry experts, and Delaware Insurance Commissioner Trinidad Navarro.
 A replay of the event is available to view.